UK PM Johnson condemns racist abuse of England soccer team | Sports-Games

 - United Kingdom

 "We're disgusted that some of our squad - who have given everything for the shirt this summer - have been subjected to discriminatory abuse online after tonight's game," the England team tweeted.
-The English Football Association said the "disgusting behavior" was not welcome by fans.
+The English Football Association said fans who exhibited such "disgusting behavior" were not welcome.

 "We will do all we can to support the players affected while urging the toughest punishments possible for anyone responsible," the FA said in a statement.
 London Police said officers were aware of the offensive and racist comments and would take action.